1950s in music: Oceania

 By the end of the decade, as the rock and roll style had spread throughout the world, it soon caught on with Australian teens.
 Johnny O'Keefe became perhaps the first modern rock star of the country, and began the field of rock music in Australia.

 New Zealand was introduced to Rock and roll by Johnny Cooper's cover of "Rock Around the Clock".

-After Rock and roll had been introduced, the most famous of New Zealand's cover artists were: Johnny Devlin, Max Merit and the Meteors, Ray Columbus and the Invaders and Dinah Lee.
+After Rock and roll had been introduced, the most famous of New Zealand's cover artists were: Johnny Devlin, Max Merit and the Meteors, Ray Columbus & the Invaders and Dinah Lee.